 It started out as sort of a joke.
 I figured if the art I make is never going to touch anyone I don’t know in any meaningful way, if it’s never going to make me any money, or get me health care, or keep me from having to work a shit job, well, then who cares how it’s received by strangers, right?
 No point worrying about it.
 So I started making bespoke voice memos for people I care about, covers of songs I knew they would enjoy, in a lo-fi, bootleg medium I enjoy.
 Sara and I sang snatches of this in her old driveway, last year, before she got in her car and moved across the country.
 It was another sad parting in a long line of sad partings, and that little bit of joking Jewel made it a bit more bearable.
 So when she reminded me of that moment, many months later, I recorded this for her on my phone, texted it to her phone, and that was that.
-But it turns out I like it, this joke, earnestly and unironically.
-I really like it.
+But it turns out I like it, this flawed joke, earnestly and unironically.
 Embarrassing, I know.
-So I threw my embarrassment into ableton, slapped some compression and reverb on it, and now we’re here.
+So I threw my embarrassment into ableton, slapped some compression, chorus, and reverb on it, and now we’re here.
 What do I do with it?
 No fucking idea.
 Who’s it for?
 Sara, initially.
 Me, eventually.
 And now, if you’re reading this, you.
 Hey you.
 All my wondering about where these things belong was a backsliding waste of time.
-I answered that question years ago, with the bindle.
 Silly.
 It belongs right here.

 a Jewel song